ScottPhillips23/Project-IV-code/README.md

 # Project IV – Code Repository

-This repository contains all the R code used for Project IV, focusing on implementing the Particle Marginal Metropolis-Hastings (PMMH) algorithm and a Gibbs sampler for two models: Lotka-Volterra (LV) and Geometric Brownian Motion (GBM).
+This repository contains all the R code used for my Bayesian Computation for Stochastical Dynamical Systems report, focusing on implementing the Pseudo Marginal Metropolis-Hastings (PMMH) algorithm and a Gibbs sampler for two models: Lotka-Volterra (LV) and Geometric Brownian Motion (GBM).

 ## How to Use This Repository